whatisjasongoldstein/django-jinja-todos/README.md

 Can I make Django do the same using Nunjucks+Jinja2?

-Let's start small, TODOMVC style.
+Let's start small, [TODOMVC](http://todomvc.com/) style.
+This way we can compare the front-end code to the alternatives for brevity and clarity.

 ## Goals